Perfect market definition

 What is a Perfect Market?

 A perfect market is market that is structured to have no anomalies that would otherwise interfere with the best prices being obtained.
-Examples of this perfect market structure are:
+Examples of this perfect market structure are as follows:

 It is generally not a good idea to be a seller in a perfect market, because prices are driven down so low that it is quite difficult to generate a reasonable profit.
 Consequently, many sellers seek out less perfect markets, where they can realize higher profit levels.